PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   Add a Rule and Action to the existing rules.
   If a string (or list of) is passed as the first parameter instead of a :class:`DNSRule`, it behaves as if the string or list of strings was passed to :func:`NetmaskGroupRule` or :func:`SuffixMatchNodeRule`.

-  :param DNSrule rule: A :class:`DNSRule`, e.g. an :func:`AllRule`, a compounded bunch of rules using e.g. :func:`AndRule`, or a string (or list of) (deprecated since 1.9.0)
+  :param DNSrule rule: A :class:`DNSRule`, e.g. an :func:`AllRule`, or a compounded bunch of rules using e.g. :func:`AndRule`.
+Before 1.9.0 it was also possible to pass a string (or list of strings) but doing so is now deprecated.
   :param action: The action to take
   :param table options: A table with key: value pairs with options.